TransLinkForecasting/rtmdoc/docs/dev_getting_started.md

     "python.formatting.provider": "yapf",
     "python.formatting.yapfArgs": [
         "--style={ based_on_style: pep8, column_limit: 96, USE_TABS: False}"
-    ],
-    "editor.formatOnSave": true,
+    ]
 }
 ```

-You may modify editor behavior such as `formatOnSave` as per your reference.

 For location of VS Code settings files, see [VS Code Documentation on File Locations].

 For references to VS Code settings, see [VS Code Documentation on Settings Reference].

+You may add other editor behavior such as `"editor.formatOnSave": true,` as per your reference.

 <!-- ## Model Structure